 Frequently asked questions.

 Most academic support focuses on grades or diagnoses.
-Catherine takes a whole-child approach, looking at every factor that shapes learning.
+Catherine takes a whole-learner approach, looking at every factor that shapes learning.
 With expertise in teaching, Special Educational Needs, and educational research, Catherine creates personalised strategies that build confidence, independence, and lifelong learning skills, not just short-term exam success.

 Who does Catherine work with?